intro-graphics-master/a1_s19/README.md

 9. Press F1 to open settings, and choose "Default indentation: 2 spaces".
 Close settings.
    * This is just so you won't be prevented from matching our formatting.

-These steps, and the following ones, may seem like a lot of work but they are part of becoming a real web developer with a good workflow, as opposed to someone who just knows the language.
-The biggest key of all to becoming a good developer is actually going be mastering the **debugger** feature, but first for this assignment let's just take it slow and set up our editor.
+These steps, and the following ones, may seem like a lot of work but they are part of becoming a real web developer with a good workflow, as opposed to someone who just knows the JavaScript language.
+The biggest key of all to becoming a good developer is actually going be mastering the **debugger** feature, but first let's set up our editor.

 ### Step 4:  Continue the next steps to begin modifying:

+So far we can read through the JavaScript files but we can't save edits to them (edits will be deleted upon refresh).
+That is because we tricked Chrome with a fake web server (it doesn't even know where our files can be found on our real filesystem).
+We have to tell it how to match up our fake "remote" files to our real files.
+Chrome calls this setting up a "workspace".

 1. Change from the "Page" inner tab to the "Filesystem" inner tab, which might be collapsed behind the arrow.
 This one should be empty.

    ![filesystem](docs/image-11.png)

 2. Drag and drop your local file folder from your computer's folder navigator straight into the middle of the DevTools window.
-If you can't figure out how to drag between maximized windows (you can), just use the manual "add folder to workspace" button and choose your folder.
+Or, just use the manual "add folder to workspace" button and choose your folder.
-Either way this will complete the mapping between your real local files and the fake ones over the network.
+Either way this will complete the mapping to your real local files.

    ![copy](docs/image-12.png)